mbasaglia/mini_apps/docs/installation/basic.md

 ```

 This will make the app accessible from `http://localhost:2537/`.
 You might want to add a web server on top of it
-to expose it to the public with your domain name and set up TLS certificates for a secure connection.
+to expose it to the public with your domain name and set up SSL certificates for a secure connection.
+You can follow the [advanced front-end instructions] (./advanced.md#front-end-apache) for details.